 Carolina allspice is a plant that goes by many names.
 This native shrub is also known as a sweet shrub, common sweetshrub, sweet Betsy, bubby bush, strawberry bush, and sweet bubby bush.

 This rounded to upright deciduous shrub of the Calycanthaceae family grows to a maximum of about 12 feet (3.7 m) tall and wide, although 6 feet (1.8 m) is a more common size.

-This plant has vibrant green, leathery foliage that has a spice-like aroma when crushed between the fingers.
+This plant has vibrant dark green, leathery foliage that has a spice-like aroma when crushed between the fingers.
 Individual leaves are rounded, ending in a pointed apex with smooth margins, and are arranged oppositely along the branchlets.

 The leaves of this bush measure up to around 6 inches (15 cm) in length and are paler above than below.
 In the fall, the foliage turns bright golden yellow before turning brown and falling.

 The bark is brown and speckled with small light-colored spots known as lenticels which assist the plant in exchanging air with the atmosphere.